Anon-Planet/thgtoa/README.md

 This is a maintained guide with the aim of providing an introduction to various online tracking techniques, online ID verification techniques, and detailed guidance to creating and maintaining (truly) anonymous online identities. <span style="color: red">**It is written with hope for activists, journalists, scientists, lawyers, whistle-blowers, and good people being oppressed, censored, harassed anywhere!**</span> This guide has no affiliation with the [Anonymous](https://en.wikipedia.org/wiki/Anonymous_(hacker_group)) <sup>[[Wikiless]](https://wikiless.org/wiki/Anonymous_(hacker_group))</sup> <sup>[[Archive.org]](https://web.archive.org/web/https://en.wikipedia.org/wiki/Anonymous_(hacker_group))</sup> collective/movement.

-This guide is an open-source non-profit initiative, [licensed](LICENSE.html) under **Creative Commons Attribution-NonCommercial 4.0 International** ([cc-by-nc-4.0](https://creativecommons.org/licenses/by-nc/4.0/) <sup>[[Archive.org]](https://web.archive.org/web/https://creativecommons.org/licenses/by-nc/4.0/)</sup>) and is **not sponsored/endorsed by any commercial/governmental entity**.
-This means that you are free to use our guide for pretty much any purpose **excluding commercially** as long as you do attribute it.
-There are no ads or any affiliate links.

-**If you would like to make a donation to help this project, you can do so from [here](donations.html) where you will also find the project goals.
-All the donations will be strictly used within the context of this project.
-All donations and spendings are logged on the donations page.**

 **Direct downloads alternatives:**
 - **Coming soon**